ldsands/UsefulCodeSnippets/OtherSoftware/Linux/LinuxPrograms.md

             - Click on the "🖫" (disk symbol) next to "dotnet48"
             - Click on the "🖫" (disk symbol) next to "msxml6" (not sure if this is needed but it was recommend on WineHQ)
             - Click the back button in the upper left to return to the main bottle page once the installation of dependencies are completed
-        - Click on the blue "Run Executable..." button
+        - Click on the blue "Run Executable..." button (the order does matter here)
+            - First it tis not absolutely needed but it is a good idea to move all the files you need into the bottle "drive"
+                - Click on the thre dots button in the upper right then click on "Browse Files..."
+                - Copy the `SpeechPlatformRuntime.msi` and `MSSpeech_TTS_en-GB_Hazel.msi` files into the opened "drive"
+                    - I put then in a new directory called `InstallationFiles`
-            - Install the Microsoft Speech Platform with the "SpeechPlatformRuntime.msi" file ([found here](https://www.microsoft.com/en-us/download/details.aspx?id=27225))
+            - Install the Microsoft Speech Platform with the `SpeechPlatformRuntime.msi` file ([found here](https://www.microsoft.com/en-us/download/details.aspx?id=27225))
+                - Follow the installation instructions
+                - It is a good idea to reboot the bottle after this by clicking on the power symbol "⏻" then clicking on "Reboot"
-            - Install a Microsoft Speech Platform voice for example using the file "MSSpeech_TTS_en-GB_Hazel.msi" ([found here](https://www.microsoft.com/en-us/download/details.aspx?id=27224))
+            - Install a Microsoft Speech Platform voice for example using the file `MSSpeech_TTS_en-GB_Hazel.msi` ([found here](https://www.microsoft.com/en-us/download/details.aspx?id=27224))
+                - Follow the installation instructions
+                - It is a good idea to reboot the bottle after this by clicking on the power symbol "⏻" then clicking on "Reboot"
             - Install Balabolka
+                - You can just use the portable version by copying the files for the portable version into the bottle (as mentioned above)
+                    - If I use the portable version of Balabolka then I also create a directory called `PortableApps` I then copy the contents extracted from `balabolka_portable.zip` into the new directory
+                    - Under "Programs" click on "Add Shortcuts..."
+                        - Navigate to the `PortableApps/Balabolka` directory you created and copied earlier then select `balabolka.exe`
+                - If you use the non-portable version of Balabolka then you should copy over the contents from the downloaded `balabolka.zip` file into the `InstallationFiles` directory mentioned above
+                    - Click on the "Run Executable..." button navigate to `InstallationFiles/balabolka` and click on `setup.exe`
+                    - Follow the installation instructions
+                    - The `balabolka.exe` file should automatically be added to the "Programs" section
         - To refresh the program list installed in the bottle click the back button in the upper left then click on the bottle name to reenter the main bottle page
             - There should now be two entries under "Programs"
         - Launch Balabolka (by clicking on the play symbol on the same line as "balabolka")